Large-scale Maps of the Cosmic Infrared Background from Planck: Validation

-An important questions to ask is how much of an impact the selected sky fraction has on the precision of the power spectrum.
-For the CIB-CMB lensing cross correlation, two effects are at play: A larger sky fraction implies a larger sample and hence smaller errors, but this additional area is also subject to dust residuals, which increase the errors.
-We present a comparison of the error bars for the CIB-CMB lensing correlation $C_{\ell}^{T\kappa}$ in Fig.~\ref{fig:cibxkappa_errors}.
-These error bars are computed by simply binning the full resolution power spectra and then evaluating the standard deviation in each bin.
-While we do not use this for any of the final error bars in our analysis, it is useful here as it allows us to compare the relative level of the errors without having to assume the underlying theory power spectra, which is particularly difficult for the residual dust contamination.
+An important question to ask is how much of an impact the selected sky fraction has on the precision of the power spectrum.
+For the CIB--CMB lensing cross correlation, two effects are at play: a larger sky fraction implies a larger sample and hence smaller errors, but this additional area is also subject to dust residuals, which increase the errors.
+We present a comparison of the error bars for the CIB--CMB lensing correlation $C_{\ell}^{T\kappa}$ in Figure \ref{fig:cibxkappa_errors}.
+These error bars are computed by simply binning the full-resolution power spectra and then evaluating the standard deviation in each bin.
+While we do not use this for any of the final error bars in our analysis, it is useful here because it allows us to compare the relative level of the errors without having to assume the underlying theory power spectra, which is particularly difficult for the residual dust contamination.

-We find that for a wide range of sky fractions ($10\%$ to $34\%$), the two effects described above cancel out almost perfectly, and the derived uncertainties are mostly independent of the sky fraction.
-While this holds for the CIB-CMB lensing cross-correlation, the effect is very different for the CIB auto power spectra.
-Here, the residual dust acts as a bias and not as an uncorrelated quantity that increases the noise (see Fig.~\ref{fig:validation_nhi_thresholds_cibxcib}.
+We find that for a wide range of sky fractions ($10\%$ -- $34\%$), the two effects described above cancel out almost perfectly, and the derived uncertainties are mostly independent of the sky fraction.
+While this holds for the CIB--CMB lensing cross correlation, the effect is very different for the CIB auto power spectra.
+Here, the residual dust acts as a bias and not as an uncorrelated quantity that increases the noise (see Figure \ref{fig:validation_nhi_thresholds_cibxcib}).

-To quantify the effect of the foreground dust removal on the CIB-CMB lensing cross-correlation, we compare the error bars for this cross-correlation for different CIB maps.
+To quantify the effect of the foreground dust removal on the CIB--CMB lensing cross correlation, we compare the error bars for this cross correlation for different CIB maps.
 First, we use the CIB map derived here.
 Second, we use the raw, uncorrected FIR intensity within the footprint presented here.
-Lastly, we use the FIR intensity for the entire sky area for which lensing data is available ($66.9\%$).
-The results (Fig.~\ref{fig:intensityxkappa_errors}) shows that for the large scales ($\ell \lesssim 800$), the foreground removal is crucial to optimize the accuracy of the cross correlation.
-Even at smaller scales, this cleaning allows our results to be equivalent or better than the raw intensity for a sky fraction that is 3.7 times larger ($\fsky\%$ vs. $66.9\%$).
+Lastly, we use the FIR intensity for the entire sky area for which lensing data are available ($66.9\%$).
+The result (Figure \ref{fig:intensityxkappa_errors}) shows that for the large scales ($\ell \lesssim 800$), the foreground removal is crucial to optimize the accuracy of the cross correlation.
+Even at smaller scales, this cleaning allows our results to be equivalent to or better than the raw intensity for a sky fraction that is 3.7 times larger ($\fsky\%$ vs. $66.9\%$).